monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

 Hi!
 This is a blog for poetry, shairi notes, and other musings.
-Updated seasonally.
+Updated monthly.

 Current contributors: \
 Hasan Khan \
 Zainab Akhtar \
-mosambiyaar \
+mosambiyaar